What is Blood Pressure?

 Hypertension Stage I

-A systolic value between 130 and 139 and a diastolic reading between 80 and 89 indicate Stage I hypertension.
+A systolic value on this scale between 130 and 139 blood pressure and a diastolic reading between 80 and 89 indicate Stage I hypertension.
 The first line of treatment for this stage of hypertension is a healthier lifestyle, which includes eating more vegetables and whole grains, using less salt, increasing physical activity, and reducing stress.
 Medication may be required if blood pressure falls into this range repeatedly over time in people with other cardiovascular risk factors.

 I should think about taking medicine in this stage of hypertension after three to six months of nonpharmacologic therapy.
 If it isn’t addressed, there is also a danger of atherosclerosis, which is a thickening or hardening of the arteries brought on by a buildup of plaque in the inner lining of an artery.
 High cholesterol and triglyceride levels, high blood pressure, smoking, diabetes, obesity, physical activity, and consumption of saturated fats are all potential risk factors for atherosclerosis.